Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated

 From these accounts, we collected images from their timeline posts between July 12, 2022, and August 31, 2023.
-The start date was chosen to align with the public release of the most widely used AI image-generating tools, Midjourney and DALL-E. The end date was set for consistency, as our image collection began in September 2023, and we aimed to standardize the end time across all accounts.
-For Instagram, we utilized the 4k Stogram\footnote{4K Stogram is a desktop application for downloading photos, videos, and stories from Instagram using usernames, hashtags, or locations. \url{https://www.4kdownload.com/products/stogram-8}} tool to download the timeline posts and their images, accumulating a total of 28,412 images, from which we randomly selected 2,000 images for analysis.
-To match the Instagram sample, we manually downloaded approximately 60 images from each Twitter account during the same time period as we did for Instagram, resulting in a total of 2,412 images.\footnote{Due to a change in the Twitter/X API, we were unable to easily automate the retrieval of a large number of images from this platform.
+The start date was chosen to align with the public release of the most widely used AI image-generating tools, Midjourney and DALL-E. The end date was set for consistency, since our image collection began in September 2023, and we aimed to standardize the end time across all accounts.
+For Instagram, we used the 4K Stogram\footnote{4K Stogram is a desktop application for downloading photos, videos, and stories from Instagram using usernames, hashtags, or locations. \url{https://www.4kdownload.com/products/stogram-8}} tool to download the timeline posts and the associated images, accumulating a total of 28,412 images, from which we randomly selected 2,000 images for analysis.
+To match the Instagram sample, we manually downloaded approximately 60 images in chronological order from each Twitter account during the same time period as we did for Instagram, resulting in a total of 2,412 images (the combined total is 4,412: 2,000 from Instagram and 2,412 from Twitter).\footnote{Due to a change in the Twitter/X API, we were unable to easily automate the retrieval of a large number of images from this platform.
 As a result, we resorted to manually downloading them.
-In addition, during the image scraping process, two Instagram accounts and two Twitter accounts were excluded due to access issues.} We did not apply any manual filtering to ensure consistency between the platforms, the only exclusions being screenshots that were clearly not AI-generated.
+In addition, during the image scraping process, two Instagram accounts and two Twitter accounts were excluded due to access issues.
+For some Twitter accounts that did not contain 60 images, we downloaded all available images instead.}